Department Chair: Paul Talaga

 Location: Tracy Hall Science Center, Room 381

 Telephone Contact: Debi Larson 801-626-6095

-Professors: Afshin Ghoreishi, Kent Kidman, George Kvernadze, Timothy Steele, Paul Talaga; Associate Professors: Mahmud Akelbek, Chloe Cai, Julian Chan, Mihail Cocos, Sandra Fital-Akelbek, James Peters; Assistant Professors: Rachel Bachman, Shawn Broderick, Cora Neal, C. David Walters; Instructor: Shannon Dixon
+Professors: Afshin Ghoreishi, Kent Kidman, George Kvernadze, Matthew Ondrus, Timothy Steele, Paul Talaga; Associate Professors: Mahmud Akelbek, Chloe Cai, Julian Chan, Mihail Cocos, Sandra Fital-Akelbek, James Peters; Assistant Professors: Rachel Bachman, Shawn Broderick, Cora Neal, C. David Walters; Instructor: Shannon Dixon

 From data mining to forensics, mathematics is the language of choice for an ever increasing number of disciplines.
 The scientist, the engineer, the actuary, the financial planner - all use algebra, geometry, calculus and statistics.
 But also the voter needs to understand these concepts, albeit at a less advanced level, to reach informed decisions about a multitude of issues from utility rates and retirement saving to information security and global warming.

 The Department of Mathematics offers a variety of courses (from general interest to advanced levels of applicability), two minors, departmental honors, and three majors.
 The Mathematics major may be the best choice for someone planning to go directly to graduate school; the Applied Mathematics major prepares one for a job that uses mathematics; the Mathematics Teaching major prepares students to be teachers of mathematics in elementary through high school.

 Since each course in mathematics requires a working knowledge of principles from prerequisite courses, students are required to earn a “C” grade in each prerequisite course before registering for the next course.

 Weber State University students will be placed into mathematics courses by the following procedure.